LuemmelSec/APEX/README.md

 - Az PowerShell Module : Provides additional exploratory capabilities within Azure resources.

 ## Usage
 Just run APEX via IEX or .\APEX.ps1, however you like.
+Make sure to use PS7 as some functions might not be available or work with lower PowerShell versions.
 The first steps are to set a tenant and login to the three tools.
 Afterwards it is all about the Queries and Attack menu.
 Leverage the built-in queries to quickly get an overview of the capabilities of your current account.